 7- calculate the percentage of the number of stool motions with bristol stool form 1 & 2 of the total number of stool motions.

-Example: if you kept a diary of your abdominal pain and BSFS for 2 weeks:
+Example: if you kept a diary of your abdominal pain and BSFS for two weeks:

-- during these 9 days, you had 24 motions stool motions in total (exclude stool motions in days you don’t have abdominal pain)
+- Out of the two weeks, there were only nine days with abdominal pain; during these nine days, you had 24 motions stool motions in total (exclude stool motions on days you don’t have abdominal pain)

-- From the 24 stool motions, you have 9 motions with diarrhea (BSFS 6 or 7).
+- From the 24 stool motions, you have nine motions with diarrhea (BSFS 6 or 7).

-- And only 1 stool motion with constipation (BSFS 1 or 2).
+- And only one stool motion with constipation (BSFS 1 or 2).

 - then calculate the percentage of motions with diarrhea = (9/24) X100 = 37.5% (more than 25).